Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Lubrication Theory

-subject to the incompressibility condition, The fluid velocity is $(u,v)$ and $p$ is the fluid pressure.
-The variables $(L_x, L_y)$ are the characteristic length scales in $x$ and $y$.
-The constants $(U_*,V_*)$ are the maximum fluid velocities in $x$ and $y$; from incompressibility, $V_*\simeq U_*(L_y/L_x)$.
-The constant kinematic viscosity is $\nu=\eta/\rho$, where $\eta$ is the bulk viscosity and $\rho$ is the density.
+serve as the governing equations for a two-dimensional incompressible fluid \cite{leal_advanced_2007}.
+The pressure is $p$, the velocity is $(u,v)$, and the kinematic viscosity is $\nu=\eta/\rho$, where $\eta$ is the bulk viscosity and $\rho$ is the constant density.